 About Spokane International Airport

-Spokane International Airport (GEG) is a 6,400 acre commercial service airport served by Alaska, Allegiant, American, Delta, Frontier, Southwest and United Airlines.
-The airport processed a record 4,112,784 total passengers in 2019.
+Spokane International Airport (GEG) is a 6,000-plus acre commercial service airport served by Alaska, Allegiant, American, Delta, Southwest and United Airlines.
+The airport processed 3,920,972 total passengers in 2022.
 It is the second largest airport in the State of Washington and recognized by the FAA as a small hub airport.
-The Airport is an employment for over 3,000 people and has a $725 million annual economic impact on the Spokane Region.
+The Airport is an employment for over 3,000 people and has a $3 billion direct and indirect economic impact on the Spokane Region annually.

-The Airport is also served by FedEx and UPS.
-Together, they processed nearly 74,000 U.S. air cargo tons in 2020.
+The Airport is also served by Amazon Air, FedEx and UPS.
+78,895 U.S. air cargo tons were processed in 2022.
 In terms of cargo handling it is in the top 50 airports in the U.S. The Airport also supports an important and expanding airfield aerospace industry cluster to include MRO activities, commercial aircraft painting, and aircraft parts manufacturing.
 It is conveniently located adjacent to four Interstate 90 interchanges and is served by Class 1 rail service in addition to The Airport’s commercial and cargo service, offering convenient trucking, rail and air freight transportation options.

 Spokane International Airport is jointly owned by Spokane County and the City of Spokane and is operated through an interlocal agreement.
 The operating authority is the Spokane Airport Board, consisting of seven appointees from the two governmental bodies.
 The Board annually invests approximately $30 million in capital improvements utilizing various funding sources.